 This level of editing focuses on the theme, the characters, and the story line itself.
 It also may involve recommending rewrites to parts of the story that don’t strengthen the whole.
 Published authors often learn to revise their own work to a great extent, yet a good content editor may still find ways to improve the form and content of their work.

 If your manuscript is nonfiction, a developmental editor will help you with presentation, clarity, headings, documentation, and indexing.

 No writer ever finds it easy to have someone else adjust even a word or comma of his or her creation.
-When it comes to cutting paragraphs and rewriting sentences and sections, most writers wince.
-All published writers learn that once a manuscript is bought, many changes will be made to suit the editor, and the editor has the right to make such changes, even when the writer doesn't agree with them.
+When it comes to cutting paragraphs and rewriting sentences and sections, many writers wince.
+All published writers learn that once a manuscript is bought, many changes will be made to suit the editor, and the editor has the right to make such changes, even when the writer doesn’t agree with them.